Search Contextures Sites

 When you create a named range in Excel, it doesn't automatically include new items.
 If you plan to add new items to a list, you can use a dynamic formula to define an Excel named range.
 Then, as new items are added to the list, the named range will automatically expand to include them.

-Another way to create names is to use a dynamic formula to define a named range.
+If you are using Excel 2003, which does not have named tables, you can use a dynamic formula to define a named range.
 As new items are added, the range will automatically expand.

 Note: Dynamic named ranges will not appear in the Name Box dropdown list.
 However, you can type the names in the Name Box, to select the range on the worksheet.